Suryabinayak Municipality

+Suryabinayak Municipality (सुर्यविनायक नगरपालिका) is a municipality in Bagmati Province in central Nepal.
+It is located in Bhaktapur District and forms part of the urban area of the Kathmandu Valley.
+The municipality is known for its religious and cultural sites, including Suryavinayak Temple and Doleshwar Mahadev Temple, as well as tourism and hospitality facilities in areas such as Sanga.

-Suryabinayak Municipality (सुर्यविनायक नगरपालिका) is a municipality in Bagmati Province in Central Nepal.
-It is the largest municipality of Bhaktapur district with a population of 137,971 with 23,637 households.
-It was created in December 2014 through the merger of the Village development committees of Kautunje (the municipality's centre), Sipadol, Nankhel and Chitpol.
-The municipality's name stems from the local Suryavinayak Temple.
-In March 2017, under new local level restructuring, Suryabinayak Municipality was expanded to include the neighboring municipality of Anantalingeshwor, adding four more previous VDCs of Sirutar, Gundu, Dadhikot and Balkot.
-According to the 2021 Nepal census, the predecessors of Suryabinayak Municipality had a population of 140,085.
+The municipality was created in December 2014 through the merger of the Village development committees of Kautunje, Sipadol, Nankhel, and Chitpol.
+Kautunje serves as the municipal centre.
+In March 2017, following the restructuring of local administrative units, the municipality was expanded to include the former municipality of Anantalingeshwor and the former Village Development Committees of Sirutar, Gundu, Dadhikot, and Balkot.

+The municipality's name is derived from the local Suryavinayak Temple.